 Opportunities for contribution are everywhere

 If we keep our eyes open, we have the incredible opportunity to make meaningful contributions each and every day of our life.
 We all have gifts, talents, resources and a desire to be our best and make an impact.
-To that end, here are a few simple yet impactful ways we can give of ourselves and make the world around us a better place:
+To that end, here are a few simple yet impactful ways that we can give of ourselves and make the world around us a better place:

 - Charitable giving – whether your donation is big or small, you are helping that organization take one more step towards their vision (cure cancer, stop hunger, provide clean water for everyone, etc.) – find a cause you are passionate about and help them take that one next step forward

-- Donate your time – volunteer at a homeless shelter, nursing home, food bank, after school program, or other organizations that need support and extra hands – find a cause that speaks to you and invest your time with them
+- Donate your time – volunteer at a homeless shelter, nursing home, food bank, after school program, or for other organizations that need support and extra hands – find a cause that speaks to you and invest your time with them

 - Donate your skills (pro-bono) – We all have so much to give when it comes to our talents and skills – sign up to be a mentor or tutor, or donate your skills as an accountant, lawyer, leadership coach, etc. to those who may not be able to afford such services and can have their life changed by getting them anyway – give your gifts and make an impact!

-- Random acts of kindness – this is where the magic can happen each and every day… so don’t over think it – hold the door open for someone, give up your seat on the bus or train, offer to help carry a heavy load, pay for the person’s coffee behind you, offer a sincere compliment or just lend an ear for someone who is having a rough day – if we all took the time for these little things, the collective good that they would create can move mountains
+- Random acts of kindness – this is where the magic can happen each and every day… so don’t over think it – hold the door open for someone, give up your seat on the bus or train, offer to help carry a heavy load, pay for the person’s coffee behind you, offer a sincere compliment or just lend an ear for someone who is having a rough day – if we all took the time for these little things, the collective good that they would create could move mountains

 Actions & Motives